Appdynamics/websphere-mq-monitoring-extension/README.md

 Use Case
 --------

-The WebSphere MQ Queue monitoring extension can monitor multiple queues in multiple Websphere MQ queue managers.
+The WebSphere MQ monitoring extension can monitor multiple queues in multiple Websphere MQ queue managers.

 This monitor reports the following metrics for each queue manager:

 Maximum queue depth
 Current queue depth for each queue.

-The MQ Queue Monitor currently supports IBM Websphere MQ version 7.x.
+The MQ Monitor currently supports IBM Websphere MQ version 7.x.
 It may work with other Websphere MQ versions but it has not been tested in those environments.

 Prerequisites